anuket-project/anuket-specifications/doc/common/chapter00.md

 - MEF
 - TM Forum
 - OSM (ETSi Open Source MANO project)
-- ODIM (Open Distributed Ifrastructure Management)
+- ODIM (Open Distributed Infrastructure Management)
 - VMware (While not an Open Source project, VMware is a commonly used platform used for VNF deployments in the telecom industry)

 <a name="3.4.1"></a>